eConnah/School-Notes/School-Notes/Computer Science/Regular Languages/Sets.md

-Sets formalise the idea of grouping objects together and viewing them as a single entitty, in this way a set becomes an abstraction, there is a close relationship between set theory and logic, the laws governing sets form part of the governing group.
-A set is a well definded collection of objects, objects in the set are members or elements.
+Sets formalise the idea of grouping objects together and viewing them as a single entity, in this way a set becomes an abstraction, there is a close relationship between set theory and logic, the laws governing sets form part of the governing group.
+A set is a well defined collection of objects, objects in the set are members or elements.
 A set is unordered and is denoted by a capital letter while members are usually lowercase letters.
 A set can be defined by listing every member enclosed by { }.

 To say something is a member of a set you write $$x \in \mathbb{I} \wedge \text{is even}$$